0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"5s"`

-**Description:** AcceptableTimeWaitingForNewRollupInfo is the expected maximum time that the consumer could wait until new data are produced.
+**Description:** AcceptableTimeWaitingForNewRollupInfo is the expected maximum time that the consumer could wait until new data is produced.
 If the time is greater it emmit a log to warn about that.
 The idea is keep working the consumer as much as possible, so if the producer is not fast enought then you could increse the number of parallel clients to sync with L1